The Balance of Nature. It’s not a phrase I hear used very much these days, though one hears plenty about balance of power, or balanced economy.

 Myself, I take the view that generally speaking, most human beings have become obsessed with outer material gains, intellectual thinking and technological advancement.
 So much so, that we seem to have lost touch with our inner needs, and intuitive awareness of our interconnection with other life forms.
 A dangerously unbalanced state.

-Fortunately, this is not the whole story.
+It is not the whole story, however.
 Around the world, there is a massively-growing understanding that in fact, life is all one.
 There is no real separation.

 I call them ‘my two tree books’, because I am still so enjoying dipping in and out of them that I keep them by my bed, in order to re-read sections that particularly resonate.